VIC–CG: Vision, Image Computation, and Computer Graphics

-The VICG group gathers research in Computer Graphics, Computer Vision and Image Processing.
+VIC-CG gathers researchers in Computer Graphics, Computer Vision, Image Processing, and Information Visualisation.
 From the computer graphics of Hollywood to the fundamental understanding of neuroscience related to vision, there is a wide range of advances and interesting discoveries to be made.
 Computer graphics is the foundation for video games and movie visual effects, and our researchers have links with Wellington's internationally recognised entertainment industry.
 Computer Vision seeks to improve the sensing of autonomous platforms from CCTV cameras to mobile robots and even anthropomorphic humanoids.
 Image Processing addresses the problem of extracting the information an image holds, from identifying unusual activity in airports to evolving detectors to autonomously outline objects of interest.
 More generally, VICG research studies how artificial systems can interact, replicate and give insight into the visual sense of humans.

-The research group is currently in the following main areas: Computer Graphics, Computer Vision, Image Processing, and Visualisation.
+The research group has staff working in the fields of Computer Graphics, Computer Vision, Image Processing, and Visualisation.

-- Computer Graphics (CG) is a broad area that can incorporate many interests.
-Our group has particular strengths in data-driven techniques, character animation, mobile and real-time graphics, and algorithms for visual effects.
-We are also interested in research on perceptual aspects of graphics and other areas.
-Our computer graphics researchers teach courses in the new computer graphics programme developed in conjunction with visual effects studio Weta, game developer Sidhe (PikPok), and advance technology company Unlimited Realities.
+- Computer Graphics (CG) incorporates many interests.
+Our group has particular strengths in real-time computer graphics, virtual reality, character animation, rendering, computational photography, image and video analysis and editing, parametrization of 3D surfaces, modelling 3D curves and surfaces, 3D TV, the aesthetics of graphics, and visual perception.
+Our computer graphics researchers teach courses in the new computer graphics programme developed in conjunction with visual effects studio Weta, game developer PikPok (Sidhe), and advance technology company Unlimited Realities.

 - Computer Vision (CV) involves different levels of computer and machine vision, ranging from edge detection, through segmentation, feature extraction and selection, object classification and detection, to robot vision.
 The techniques in this area include the conventional methods and the artificial intelligence particularly computational intelligence methods such as neural networks, evolutionary computation, and fuzzy systems.
 The group has good international reputation in Evolutionary Computer Vision, and currently holds top-level positions in IEEE CIS Task Force in Evolutionary Computer Vision and Image Processing, European Joint Conference on Evolutionary Computing (EvoStar), IEEE Congress on Evolutionary Computation.